vincentiusmartin/Cooperative-gcPBM/README.md

 Run: `python3 label_pr_ets_runx.py`

 Note: there are a lot of parameters for the script and currently they are still hardcoded, please check the header in `main`.

-Output files:
+To change between ETS1-RUNX1 and RUNX1-ETS1 please use the relevant commented part provided in the code.

+Output files using ETS1 as the main TF and RUNX1 as the cooperator TF (i.e. ETS1-RUNX1):
-1. `seqlbled_ets1_runx1.tsv`: Sequences with labels, this file is used as the main input for the subsequent analysis
+1. `ets1_runx1_seqlbled.tsv`: Sequences with labels, this file is used as the main input for the subsequent analysis.
+2. `ets1_runx1_main.csv`: Intensity for the chamber with the main TF alone.
+3. `ets1_runx1_main_cooperator.csv`: Intensity for the chamber with the main TF in the presence of the cooperator TF.
+4. `normalized_ets1_runx1.pdf`: scatter plot for cooperative vs. independent sequences using the normalized data.
+5. `both_ori_plt_ets1_runx1.csv`: Each column represents the value used to plot (4).
+6. `seq_er_intensity.csv`: Median binding intensity for the main TF alone; main + cooperator TFs both normalized and unnormalzied.

 ### 2. Generate training data ETS1-RUNX1 ###

+Description: Generate training data with all the features and labels for the sequences containing ETS1 and RUNX1 sites

 Code: `traingen_ets_runx.py`

 Run: `python3 traingen_ets_runx.py`

+Output files (for ETS1-RUNX1):
+1. `train_ets1_runx1.tsv`: Training data for ETS1-RUNX1
+2. Three figure files with the distributions for distance, orientation, and strength features

+Example outputs, see: `data/analysis_files/ETS1-RUNX1/training`

 ### 3. Generate Random Forest model ETS1-RUNX1 ###

 Code: `genmodel_ets_runx.py`

 Run:
-- ETS1-RUNX1: `python3 traingen_ets_runx.py data/analysis_files/ETS1_RUNX1/training/train_ets1_runx1.tsv`
+- ETS1-RUNX1: `python3 genmodel_ets_runx.py data/analysis_files/ETS1_RUNX1/training/train_ets1_runx1.tsv`
-- RUNX1-ETS1: `python3 traingen_ets_runx.py data/analysis_files/RUNX1_ETS1/training/train_runx1_ets1.tsv`
+- RUNX1-ETS1: `python3 genmodel_ets_runx.py data/analysis_files/RUNX1_ETS1/training/train_runx1_ets1.tsv`

+Output files:
+1. `ETS1_RUNX1_rfmodel.sav`: pickle file with the random forest model trained on ETS1-RUNX1 data using distance, orientation, and strength features
+2. `auc.png`: AUC curve with the model performances
+3. `auc.log`: A text file with the mean accuracy, mean AUC, and confusion matrices for all the models tested.

+Example outputs, see: `data/analysis_files/ETS1-RUNX1/model`

 ## Shape analysis for ETS1-ETS1 or ETS1-RUNX1